dd32/td-gh-ex/readme.txt

 === Suffusion ===
 Author: Kai Ackermann
+Tags: custom-background, custom-menu, editor-style, fluid-layout, one-column, sticky-post, threaded-comments, translation-ready

-Tags: gray, two-columns, flexible-width, translation-ready Tested up to: WP 3.3.1
+Tested up to: WP 3.8.1-alpha

 == Description ==
-The whole layout is built up liquid.
-On the front page layout has two columns.
-If the page is smaller than 480 pixel, the layout is displayed in one column.
+Northern-Web-Coders is a responsive HTML5/CSS3 theme.
+It uses an Ubuntu font.
+A horizontal version of 'Superfish' jQuery drop-down menu is built in, which supports touch devices.
+Custom Menu and backgrounds.
+Translation ready.